 Around this time tensions between Matlock and Rotten came to boiling point.
 They were the proverbial “Chalk and Cheese”.
 Matlock was steeped in rock and roll tradition, while Rotten clearly wasn’t.
 Glen officially left by “mutual consent” in February 1977, with McLaren then claiming he was sacked because, “He liked the Beatles.”
 Matlock would later team-up with the band for the 1996 ‘Filthy Lucre’ World Tour.

-Steve and Paul had been friends for years, and John saw his chance to even up the score by bringing in his old friend John Simon Ritchie/Beverley, aka Sid Vicious.
+Steve and Paul had been friends for years, and John saw his chance to balance things by bringing in his old friend John Simon Ritchie/Beverley, aka Sid Vicious.
+Sid already got on with Steve and Paul, and probably fitted the bands image better than Matlock.
 Sid was one of the earliest Pistols fans; he loved the band, and couldn’t wait to join.
-Despite being practically unable to play bass!
+Despite being practically unable to play bass.

 The release of ‘God Save The Queen’ sent shockwaves up and down the country.
 The band also had a perfect collaboration with Jamie Reid on artwork.
 This was Britain 1977 long before Diana, Fergie, Edward and the likes had exposed the Monarchy for what they were.
 No one had ever spoken up so publicly about them.
 The nation was up in arms.
 Government Members of Parliament even called for the band to be hung at London’s Traitors’ Gate!